Gera1313/19-text-editor/README.md

 ## Mock-Up

-The following animation demonstrates the application functionality:
+The following animation demonstrates what the application should function like:

 ![Demonstration of the finished Module 19 Challenge being used in the browser and then installed.](./Assets/00-demo.gif)